gitpod-io/retired-gatsby-website/src/blog/continuous-dev-environment-in-devops.md

 [DevOps](https://en.wikipedia.org/wiki/DevOps) has been all the rage for the last couple of years.
 Today, something like GitHub / GitLab with Continuous Integration seems to be the absolute minimum for a decent development toolchain.
 Such tools allow faster feedback cycles, better reproducibility, and generally more productivity.

-> However, in one crucial aspect most of us are still wasting endless hours every day.
+> However, in one crucial aspect most of us are still wasting many hours every day.

 Getting our dev environments into a ready-to-code state is usually still done manually, wasting an endless amount of precious developer time and energy.